Course and Exam Description

 - Fouberg, Erin H. and Alexander B. Murphy.
-Human Geography: Culture, Society, and Space.
-Hoboken, NJ: Wiley and Sons, 2020.
+Human Geography: People, Place, and Culture.
+Hoboken, NJ: John Wiley and Sons, 2020.

 - Hildebrant, Barbara, Max Lu, Kenneth Keller, and Roderick P. Neumann.
 Human Geography for the AP Course.
-New York, NY: Bedford, Freeman & Worth, 2021.
+New York, NY: Bedford, Freeman and Worth, 2021.

 - Knox, Paul L., and Sallie Marston.
 Human Geography: Places and Regions in Global Context.
 Upper Saddle River, NJ: Prentice Hall, 2016.